Ecommerce is on the rise, but the growing competition is making it harder to stand out.

 - Limits can be low if your turnover isn’t huge

 A business loan from the local bank is the first thing many entrepreneurs think about applying for.

-However, banks are very risk-averse and the chances of them lending to a start-up or early stage internet business are actually very low, let alone securing the size of loan you might want.
+However, banks are historically risk-averse and the chances of them lending to a start-up or early stage internet business are actually low, let alone lending the amount you might want.

-Once you get past the £25,000 borrowing level, banks get very uncomfortable and making an application becomes even more complicated.
+Once you pass the $25,000 borrowing level, banks get very uncomfortable and making an application becomes even more complicated.

 The advantages of bank loans

 - Interest rates can be low

 - As long as you keep up repayments, banks can’t demand a full repayment of the loan

 - They are flexible and you can spend the funds however you like